 - a.
 Confidential.
 All settlement conferences are "off the record" and strictly confidential.
 All communications relating to settlement may not be used in discovery and will not be admissible at trial. - b.
 Magistrate Judge's Role.
 The magistrate judge functions as a mediator, attempting to help the parties reach a settlement. - c.
 Pre-Conference Telephone Call.
 The Court will schedule a telephone call with the parties prior to the conference to discuss issues pertinent to the conference, after which a settlement conference will be scheduled. - d.
 Ex Parte Settlement Conference Summary Form and Letter.
 Unless otherwise directed by the Court, no later than 7 days before the Settlement Conference, each party must complete the Court's Settlement Conference Summary Form found at https://nysd.uscourts.gov/hon-katharine-h-parker.
 Each party also must provide the Court with a letter, not to exceed three pages, summarizing the issues in the case, the settlement value of the case and rationale for it, case law authority relevant to settlement discussions, and any other facts that would be helpful to the Court in preparation for the conference.
 Parties may attach exhibits to their letters to the extent they believe the exhibits would aid settlement discussions.
 The Settlement Conference Summary Form and letter should be emailed to Parker_NYSDChambers@nysd.uscourts.gov.

-Alternatively, these documents may be faxed to the Court with prior approval of Chambers. - e.
+- e.
 Exchange of Demand/Offer.
 If the plaintiff has not already made a settlement demand, such a demand shall be communicated to the opposing party no later than 14 days prior to the conference.
 If it has not already done so, the opposing party shall respond to any demand no later than 8 days prior to the conference. - f.
 Attendance.
 The parties not just the attorneys must attend the Settlement Conference in person.
 In the event personal attendance is a hardship, a party may make a written request no later than one week in advance of the conference to attend by phone.
 Each party must supply its own interpreter, if required.
-Corporate parties or labor unions must send the person with decisionmaking authority to settle the matter to the conference.
+Corporate parties or labor unions must send the person with decision-making authority to settle the matter to the conference.
 Where liability insurance is involved, a decision-making representative of each carrier must attend unless specifically excused by the Court.
 Where any government agency is a party, counsel of record must be accompanied by a knowledgeable representative from the agency.
-In addition, in cases where the Comptroller of the City of New York has authority over settlement, the Assistant Corporation Counsel must make arrangements in advance of the conference for a representative of the Comptroller either to attend the conference or to be available by telephone to approve any proposed settlement.
+In addition, in cases where the Comptroller of the City of New York has authority over settlement, the Assistant Corporation Counsel must make arrangements in advance of the conference for a representative of the Comptroller either to attend the conference or to be available by telephone to approve any proposed settlement. - g.

-- g.
 Consequences of Non-Compliance with Attendance Requirement.
 If a party fails to comply with the attendance requirements, that party may be required to reimburse all the other parties for their time and travel expenses and may face other sanctions. - h.
 Conference Location.
-Unless advised otherwise by the Court, the conference will take place in Courtroom 17D at 500 Pearl Street.
+Unless advised otherwise by the Court, the conference will take place in Courtroom 17D at 500 Pearl Street. - i.
+Settlement Conference Materials: A courtesy copy of Ex Parte Settlement Conference Summary Forms and Letters shall be submitted to the Court if the exhibits to the Letter exceed 10 pages.
+Courtesy copies must be provided no later than one business day after submission of the Form and Letter.
+Courtesy copies should be placed in well-organized three-ring binder(s).
+Where appropriate, the binder(s) shall be separated by tab dividers preceded by an exhibit list.
+Courtesy copies must be provided no later than one business day after the filing.